wp-plugins/ewww-image-optimizer/readme.txt

 * changed: settings page ui refinements
 * changed: prevent parsing the request with alternative webp rewriting unless it contains html
 * changed: more extensions added to blacklist during Scan and Optimize to prevent memory errors
+* changed: added checks to prevent redeclaring ewwwngg and ewwwflag classes

 = 2.3.1 =
 * fixed: load_webp.js was being inserted regardless of the associated Alternative WebP Rewrites option